opendaylight/aaa/README.md

 * *Authorization*:  Means to authorize human or machine user access to resources including RPCs, notification subscriptions, and subsets of the datatree.
 * *Accounting*:  Means to record and access the records of human or machine user access to resources including RPCs, notifications, and subsets of the datatree

+## Caveats
+The following caveats are applicable to the current AAA implementation:
+ - The database (H2) used by ODL AAA Authentication store is not-cluster enabled.
+When deployed in a clustered environment each node needs to have its AAA user file synchronised using out of band means.

 ## Quick Start

 ### Building